luisespino/Coronavirus_2020_11/2020-11/README.md

 Espino Barrios, Luis Fernando. (professor)

-Alvarado Kevin, Cardona Berny, Galicia Nery, Giron Gary, Guarchaj Ottoniel, Hernandez Fernando Antonio, Hevia Eduardo, Lemus Yoselin, Lizama Luis, Melgar James, Morales Mario, Ordoñez Bryan, Solares Cesar, Vega Daniel, Veliz Jorge, Villatoro Kherson. (students)
+Alvarado Kevin, Cardona Berny, Galicia Nery, Giron Gary, Guarchaj Ottoniel, Hernandez Fernando Antonio, Hevia Eduardo, Lemus Yoselin, Lizama Luis, Melgar James, Morales Mario, Ordoñez Bryan, Solares Cesar, Vega Daniel, Veliz Jorge, Villatoro Kherson, Solares Omar. (students)

 ### Resume
 In the current pandemic that the world is experiencing, COVID-19 has had great variations and tends to be misleading due to the new waves derived from social relaxation, today, there are several